monistode/ISA-docs/RISC_accumulator.md

 ### POPF
 `00001011` - 1 byte

-Pops the previous value from the memory stack into `%IR`
+Pops the previous value from the memory stack into `%FR`

 ### PUSHI
 `00001000` - 1 byte